BugSplat-Git/bugsplat-unity/README.md

 ![BugSplat Create Options](https://bugsplat-public.s3.amazonaws.com/unity/BugSplatOptions.png)

 Configure fields as appropriate.
-Note that if Application or Version are left empty, `BugSplat` will by default configure these values with Application.appName and Application.version, respectively.
+Note that if Application or Version are left empty, `BugSplat` will by default configure these values with `Application.productName` and `Application.version`, respectively.

 ![BugSplat Options](https://bugsplat-public.s3.amazonaws.com/unity/BugSplatOptionsObject.png)